suchm/laravel-area-mapping/README.md

 ```bash
 php artisan key:generate
 ```
 Add your postgreSQL database configuration to the `.env` file.
-Update the below details to match you configuration:
+Update the below details to match your configuration:

 ```bash
 DB_CONNECTION=pgsql